Welcome to mariaelectricals.com. In this article, you will learn how to wire a light switch. Both single-pole, two-way, and dimmer switches.

-Does it matter which wire goes where on a light switch?
+Does it matter which wire goes where on a switch?

 No, it does not matter provided it is a single-pole switch with two terminals.
 The light switch doesn’t have neutral terminals, it’s all hot wires from the supply and then to the bulb.

-What does L1 and L2 mean on a light switch?
+What is the meaning of L1 and L2 on a light switch?